Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/brazil-as-the-empirical-center-of-signwriting/essay.md

 - that every degree pathway or curriculum requirement involving SignWriting has already been mapped
 - that the Brazilian record alone settles every literacy question

-A full historical and institutional account of SignWriting in Brazil would be much longer than this document.
+A full historical and institutional account of SignWriting in Brazil would be much longer than this account.

 But that does not weaken the present point.